SwarmStorm/awesome/README.md

 *   [BalliAsghar/Mailsy](https://github.com/BalliAsghar/Mailsy) - ⚡️ Quickly generate a disposable email straight from terminal.

-*   [netgoat-xyz/netgoat](https://github.com/netgoat-xyz/netgoat) - A Cloudflare alternative for local and cloud use, can be used ontop of cloudflare for cloudflares paid features, but for free!

 *   [paullouisageneau/telebot](https://github.com/paullouisageneau/telebot) - 3D-printed WebRTC-controlled telepresence robot

 *   [nadchif/dnSurfer](https://github.com/nadchif/dnSurfer) - A DNS-only web browser — browse even when HTTP(S) is blocked.